ohenley/aglw/README.md

 ## Usage

-Lib to use in another end-user project. see https://github.com/ohenley/aglw-demos
+Lib to be used by end-user project. see https://github.com/ohenley/aglw-demos

 ## Status